armkeh/resume/master.md

   - Father of two.
   - Blog at <https://armkeh.github.io>.
+  - Participating in the McMaster Faculty of Engineering Graduate Mentorship Progam, mentoring a new graduate student, for the school year starting September 2020.
   - Occasional school trip volunteer at R.A.
-Riddell Elementary.
+Riddell Elementary since 2016.
+  - Represented McMaster Computing and Software at the Ontario Universities Fair in 2015 and 2016.
-  - Church secretary, board member, music and youth leader at Mountain Church of the Nazarene, 2007-2015.
+  - Church secretary, board member, music and youth leader, and kids programming volunteer at Hamilton Mountain Church of the Nazarene, 2007-2015.

 This document available in multiple formats from
 <https://github.com/armkeh/resume/>.